 Trinity College researchers found that the greatest number of microplastics are shed into the baby bottle contents when polypropylene bottles are heated, especially during bottle sterilization.
 The research team estimated that current guidelines for infant bottle sterilization and formula preparation result in an average daily ingestion by European and American babies of more than 2 million microplastics every day!
 Yikes!

 What to do?
 Absolute best would be to use glass baby bottles - no plastic there.
 But if plastic baby bottles are used: 1) first sterilize the bottles.
 2) Then rinse the sterilized bottles 3 times in water that has been sterilized (boiled and cooled) in a stainless steel or glass pot.
 3) Same with the formula - heat in a non-plastic container (glass or stainless steel) and then pour it into the plastic baby bottle.

-More guidelines: do not heat formula in plastic containers or microwave ovens.
-Do not vigorously shake the formula in the bottle at any time Do not use sonication to clean plastic baby bottles.
+Also: do not heat formula in plastic containers or microwave ovens.
+Do not vigorously shake the formula in the bottle at any time.
+Do not use sonication to clean plastic baby bottles.

 From The Scientist: Baby Bottles Can Shed Millions of Microplastic Particles: Study

 Plastic has long been a major source of pollution in landfills and in oceans, especially as it degrades into pieces smaller than 5 millimeters, termed “microplastics.”
 Experimental studies have shown that these particles and the cocktail of chemicals they carry can wreak havoc on physiology, reproduction, development, and behavior in a number of nonhuman species.